TheNexusAvenger/Nexus-Discord-Forum-List/README.md

 will generate the URL for a forum.
 It will also verify having read permissions to the channel.

-## Provided Bot
-An instance of the bot is publicly available [with the following URL](https://discord.com/api/oauth2/authorize?client_id=1098993855577206817&permissions=0&scope=bot%20applications.commands).
-However, it is recommended to host your own instance to not rely on someone else.
-Besides the built app and configuration file, the server application only operates in memory with no database.

-See the Permissions section under Setup.

 ## Setup
 For the setup, it is assumed you have a host somewhere.
 SSL is not required.
 Docker is assumed for the following steps.